Pat992/Electron-ReactTS-Boilerplate/README.md

 ## electron
-feel free to write your electron-code wherever. but it would look cleaner if written inside the ./electron folder
+feel free to write your electron-code wherever. but I would advise to write it inside the ./electron folder, to keep the project cleaner

-In the project directory, you can run:

 ## Icon
 Create an ./icon folder and inside there use your own icon for the program.